determined-ai/determined/docs/tools/webui-if.rst

 #######################

 .. meta::
-   :description: Discover how to create and monitor experiment progress, organize your experiments into projects and workspaces, start a Jupyter Notebook, and more using the Determined WebUI.
+   :description: Discover how to create and monitor experiment progress, track experiments, evaluate model performance, and organize your experiments into projects and workspaces using the Determined WebUI.

-You can use the WebUI to create and monitor experiment progress, organize your experiments into projects and workspaces, start a Jupyter Notebook, and more.
+You can use the WebUI to create and monitor experiment progress, track experiments, evaluate model performance, organize your experiments into projects and workspaces, start a Jupyter Notebook, and more.

 *****************
  Getting Started